mrme77/The-PySpark-Chronicles-Adventures-in-Data-Processing-/README.md

 Apache Spark is a fast and general-purpose cluster computing system that provides high-level APIs in Java, Scala, and Python, and an optimized engine that supports general execution graphs.
 PySpark, the Python API for Spark, allows us to interact with Spark using Python.

 This project delves into the analysis of a crime dataset available at [Crime Data](https://catalog.data.gov/dataset/crime-data-from-2020-to-present/resource/5eb6507e-fa82-4595-a604-023f8a326099), which consists of 925,720 records and 28 columns.
 The aim is to provide a beginner-friendly guide to using PySpark, concentrating on elementary commands for data exploration and manipulation.
 Once the data preprocessing phase is complete, the refined data is utilized to train a logistic regression model.
-This model predicts whether incidents classify as robbery or non-robbery, based on various attributes.
+This model attempt to classify crime types as robbery or non-robbery, based on various attributes.
 The project concludes by evaluating the model's effectiveness and displaying the accuracy of its predictions, offering a glimpse into machine learning to underscore the significance of the preparatory data handling stages.